 The main components of capital market are: 1.
 Primary Market 2.
 Secondary Market 1.
 Primary Market (New Issue Market): Primary market is also known as new issue market.
 As in this market securities are sold for the first time, i.e., new securities are issued from the company.
-Primary capital market directly contributes in capital formation because in primary market company goes directly to investors and utilises these funds for investment in buildings, plants, machinery etc. The primary market does not include finance in the form of loan from financial institutions because when loan is issued from financial institution it implies converting private capital into public capital and this process of converting private capital into public capital is called going public.
-The common securities issued in primary market are equity shares, debentures, bonds, preference shares and other innovative securities.
+Primary capital market directly contributes in capital formation because in primary market company goes directly to investors and utilises these funds for investment in buildings, plants, machinery etc. The primary market does not include finance in the form of loan from financial institutions because when loan is issued from financial institution it implies converting private capital into public capital and this process of converting private capital into public capital is sued in primary market are equity shares, debentures, bonds, preference shares and other innovative securities.